Why are my solar panels underperforming?

 All solar panels lose efficiency over time at roughly 0.5–0.8% per year.
 Accelerated in extreme heat or poorly manufactured panels.

-Typical loss: 315%Detection: monitoring
+Loss: 315%Detection: monitoring

 Compare current annual production to your system's first-year output.
 A decline beyond 1% per year may indicate accelerated degradation.